 The meetings, which are backed up by a well-structured and detailed documentation, are highly appreciated and have become a stable component of the mix of tools involved in managing the Group’s Governance.

-Also in 2024, the focus was on analysis – during Board meetings – aimed at providing directors with adequate knowledge of the main characteristics of the company (governance and sustainability), the results achieved in recent years, the elements of the business plan and the CSV strategy, as well as human resources, financial management and risk management, with in-depth analysis of the activities that the Group carries out on the innovation front (in particular on projects concerning renewable energy and the pursuit of carbon neutrality).
+Also in 2025, the focus was on analysis - during Board meetings - aimed at providing directors with adequate knowledge of the main characteristics of the company (governance and sustainability), the results achieved in recent years, the elements of the business plan and the CSV strategy, as well as human resources, net finance result and risk management, with in-depth analysis of the activities that the Group carries out on the innovation front (in particular on projects concerning renewable energy).

-On the subject of stakeholders, an overview of the activities of local advisory councils (HeraLAB) was also provided.
+On the subject of stakeholders, amongst others, an overview of the activities of local advisory councils (HeraLAB) was provided.

-With regard to the energy scenario, updates were provided, in particular, on the Safeguards market, the Gradual Protection Service and the performance of Hera Stock.
+With regard to the energy landscape, updates were provided, in particular, on the Transitional Protection Scheme, on the performance of Hera’s share price, and on the energy-efficiency upgrades carried out by Group companies;

-With reference to the National Recovery and Resilience Plan, the Board was informed about the state of the art of Hera Group projects to be financed under the aforementioned Plan.
+With reference to the National Recovery and Resilience Plan, the Board was informed about the state of the art of Hera Group projects to be financed and which are financed under the aforementioned Plan.

 Then evaluations were made of the recommendations of the Chairman of the Corporate Governance Committee.